maosenGao/tf_EEGLearn/SampleData/README.md

 3 dimensional coordinates for electrodes on Neuroscan quik-cap.

 trials_subNums:
-contains subject numbers associated with each trial (used for leave-subject-out cross validation).
+contains subject numbers associated with each trial (used for leave-subject-out cross validation).-